ErpNetDocs/tech/modules/crm/sales/definitions/define-products.md

 ### Product groups

-The purpose of placing products in groups is to **categorize** them and keep them in one place with others that share the same or similar features.
+The purpose of placing products in groups is to **categorize** them and make them part of something bigger, with other products that share the same or similar features.

 To create a new group, navigate to the **Product Groups** panel and click on its **“+”** button.